OpsMx/standard-gitops-repo/SAMPLES/values-yamls/README.md

 **saml-redis-postgres.yaml**: This is same as saml-rbac-postgres and also includes configuration for using an **external Redis** such as AWS Elasticache or Google MemoryStore

-**only*.yaml**: helm install command accepts multiple values.yaml files at the same time.
+**only???.yaml**: helm install command accepts multiple values.yaml files at the same time.
 These files are designed to be modular so that mix-and-match can be used to suite your needs.
 Please follow the commented instructions in these files.

+**default-values.yaml**: This is the FULL values.yaml that is not exepcted to be used.
+Only for reference to pick-up items that one may need to change.

 <!-- Need to link documents for Manually creating TLS secrets and configuring using external DBs -->